Bountiful Divorce Attorney Provides Personalized Support

 - Copy of Temporary Injunctions

-Once you have served your spouse, he or she has 21 days to file an answer in the county court.
+Once you have served your spouse, he or she has 21 days to file an answer in the district court.
 If the spouse resides outside Utah, the deadline is 30 days.
 If your spouse fails to file an answer within that time, the court can issue a default judgment of divorce and grant whatever relief you have asked for in your petition.

 If the respondent spouse files an answer, both spouses must file a financial declaration disclosing their income, assets, debts and expenses.
 Victoria Cramer understands the stress and anxiety that can accompany these actions and will assist with each step so that the process proceeds as smoothly as possible.